boschresearch/torchphysics/docs/examples.rst

    u &= \sin(\frac{\pi}{2} x_1)\cos(2\pi x_2), \text{ on } \partial \Omega
    \end{align}

-This problem is part of the tutorial and only mentioned for completeness.
+This problem is part of the tutorial and is therefore explained with alot of details.
 The corresponding implementation can be found here_.

 .. _here : tutorial/solve_pde.html